Blog

 By Arlene Bridges Samuels

-• Pray for restored unity in the Israeli military and among all Israelis.
+• Pray for Israeli security and unity.

 Arlene Bridges Samuels pioneered Christian outreach for the American Israel Public Affairs Committee (AIPAC).
 After nine years on AIPAC’s staff, International Christian Embassy Jerusalem USA engaged her part-time as Outreach Director for their project, American Christian Leaders for Israel.
 Arlene is an author at The Blogs-Times of Israel, guest columnist at All Israel News, and has frequently traveled to Israel since 1990.
 She co-edited The Auschwitz Album Revisited and is a board member for Violins of Hope South Carolina.
 Arlene attends Israel’s Government Press Office Christian Media Summit and hosts her devotionals, The Eclectic Evangelical, on Facebook.